infinitely0/mma-elo/README.md

    name is spelled in two different ways.
 The data have not been checked for these kinds of errors.

+## Instructions

 If you would like to update the rankings to include more recent event, here's some instructions on how to use this.
 Warning: this is pretty hacky.

+1. Scrape

-- Use `scrape.py` to gather all the fights from UFC events, which are saved in `results.csv`.
+Use `scrape.py` to gather all the fights from UFC events.
+If you're updating the current list, you don't need to scrape all of the previous events - just skip the ones I've already scraped and go from there to the most recent event.
+In the python file, if you print the list of event links (this is `links = find_event_links()`) you can inspect the list of events being scraped, and just cut this list to the most recent x events (`links = links[0:x]`).

+The results are saved in `results.csv`, overwriting the previous ones.
+If you're only updating the list, you need to append whatever new results are stored in this file to the results that were previously there.
+Make sure sure you insert new data in the right place.

+2. Add missing results

-- The console output will tell you if the scraper couldn't find the results for an event.
-You will have to add these manually to `results_extra.csv` (make sure the format is the same -- I've already added all the early events that were missed, just append anything else to these).
+The results saved in `results.csv`, may be incomplete.
+The console output will tell you if the scraper couldn't find the results for an event.
+This might be because the even was cancelled or the Wikipedia page is badly formatted.
+You will have to add these manually to `results_extra.csv`, just make sure the format is the same.
+I've already added all the early events that were missed, just append anything else to these.

+3. Run analysis

+Use `mma.r` to generate the top 30 table.
+Run with `Rscript mma.r` (requires R -- I probably shouldn't have used two languages for a small project like this, but it was easier for me to work with data in R than python, and I'm used to using python's BeautifulSoup for scraping).

-- Run `mma.r` to generate the top 30 table.
-Uncommon the last line to update the full rankings, which are saved to the `rankings.txt` file.
+To update the full rankings, which are saved to the `rankings.txt` file, uncomment the last line in `mma.r`.